sendgrid/docs/source/Classroom/Deliver/Undeliverable_Email/how_sendgrid_handles_550_requested_action_not_taken_mailbox_unavailable_bounces.md

 We have found that over 99% of email addresses returning this bounce reason never have a successful delivery.

-**Because sending to previously bounced&nbsp;addresses can negatively impact sending reputation, it is in our sender’s best interest to treat this response as a hard bounce and [drop subsequent&nbsp;sending]({{root_url}}/Classroom/Deliver/Undeliverable_Email/my_emails_are_being_dropped.html).
+**Because sending to previously bounced addresses can negatively impact sending reputation, it is in our sender’s best interest to treat this response as a hard bounce and [drop subsequent sending]({{root_url}}/Classroom/Deliver/Undeliverable_Email/my_emails_are_being_dropped.html).
 The increase in hard bounces, particularly at Microsoft domains, may last for some time yet this is an important step to maximize deliverability and protect the reputation of our senders.**